Introduction: The operational reality of modern QA workflows

-Bug misattribution: A tester finds a broken dropdown in staging.
-They file a bug.
-A developer investigates and can't reproduce it — because it was already fixed in the development branch but hasn't been deployed to staging yet.
-Time wasted, frustration created, trust eroded.
+- Bug misattribution.
+A tester finds a broken dropdown in staging and files a bug; a developer can't reproduce it because it was already fixed in the development branch but not yet deployed to staging.
+Time wasted, trust eroded.

 Define environment purposes: Each environment should have a clear purpose and audience.
 Development is for feature work and developer testing.
 Staging is the production mirror where QA runs formal test cycles.
 Production is the live environment where real users are affected.
 When everyone understands what each environment is for, bug reports carry immediate context.